usaid-cs/yesterday-i-learned/random.md

 1. 🤘😝🤘 is sign language for "I love you" where Isco was playing.
 1. Star Wars characters often have a problem with not knowing their real dads.
 1. "First do no harm" is not in the Hippocratic Oath, but the idea is there.
-1. For a tongue twister, try "il y a eu une erreur".
 1. For some reason, "À la une" ("at the one") translates to "headlines".
 1. In the past, illegal immigrants could file (income) taxes and get refunds.
 1. Compared to printed book readers, [it is less likely for an ebook reader to recall what was in the book.](http://www.huffingtonpost.com/the-national-book-review/drop-that-kindle-10-reaso_b_8234890.html)